AnalogJ/capsulecd/README.md

 	TODO: add documentation on how to create a release from the master branch without a pull request.
 Specify the env variables required.

 # Engine
-Every package type is mapped to an engine class which inherits from a `BaseEngine` clas, ie `PythonEngine`, `NodeEngine`, `RubyEngine` etc.
+Every package type is mapped to an engine class which inherits from a `BaseEngine` class, ie `PythonEngine`, `NodeEngine`, `RubyEngine` etc.
 Every source type is mapped to a source module, ie `GithubSource`.
 When CapsuleCD starts, it initializes the specified Engine, and loads the correct Source module.
 Then it begins processing your source code step by step.